Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) individuals;

-   2. community not-for-profit organisations;
+   b) community not-for-profit organisations;

-   3. philanthropic grant-giving organisations;
+   c) philanthropic grant-giving organisations;

-   4. funds provided by Governments, Government agencies or agents, for the purposes of supporting candidates or parties to run in elections.
+   d) funds provided by Governments, Government agencies or agents, for the purposes of supporting candidates or parties to run in elections.

 3. The Association must not source funds from any source whose purposes or policies run counter to the Association's purposes, policies or strategies with the exception of funding sourced from sources identified in sub-rule (2)(d).